Ground Water Wells

-In addition to sources in the Green River watershed, we own 24 wells in and around Tacoma.
-Our wells pump water from aquifers, which are underground layers of water, saturated sand and gravel.
-This water comes from local rainfall.
+In addition to water sources in the Green River Watershed, Tacoma Water owns 24 wells in and around Tacoma.
+Our wells pump water from aquifers, which are underground layers of water, saturated sand and gravel that collect local rainfall.

-Groundwater typically supplies about 10% of Tacoma's water in the summer and supplements the supply from the Green River at other times of the year.
-Tacoma Water samples its drinking water wells for bacteria and for traces of more than 150 different metals and chemicals.
-Tacoma Water also samples numerous dedicated monitoring wells.
+Groundwater typically supplies about 5% of Tacoma’s water in the summer and supplements the supply from the Green River at other times of the year.
+We sample drinking water wells for bacteria and for traces of more than 150 different metals and chemicals.
+We also sample numerous dedicated monitoring wells.

 Thousands of homes and hundreds of businesses are located above the aquifer that supplies the South Tacoma wellfield.
 Because of this, we work to educate area residents and businesses about ways to prevent drinking water contamination.
 If a groundwater well is contaminated, we must either treat the water or replace the well so that enough water would continue to be available for customers.
 These are difficult and expensive options, and we take our prevention and outreach efforts seriously.